Winter Soil Health - cover crops, leaf mulch & more!

 This is where lazy gardening really pays off!
 Leave the leaves, don't pull spent plants - the natural system works well: fall leaves provide soil cover and food for soil organisms.... don't mess with perfection!

-If you have too much hay or leaves, remove some and relocate to a pile to continue breaking down.
+If you have too much straw or leaves, remove some and relocate to a pile to continue breaking down.
 I make round "bins" out of chicken wire and stuff them full of fall leaves.
 Composted leaves make great mulch!

 More cover crop info and seeding info: